johnvvandervliet/terraform-beginner-bootcamp-2023/README.md

  `.terraform` directory contains cached providers and modules, shich workspace is currently active, and record the last know backend configuraion is case it meeds to migrate state on the next run.

+ #### Terraform destroy

+ `terraform destroy`
+ This will destroy resrouces.
+ You can also use the auto approve prompt flag to skip the appove prompt  `terraform destroy --auto-approve`